goatface/mplall/README.md

 ## Mac OS randomize bug

 I only have access to a rather old MacBook, running 10.5.
 The default `sort` doesn't understand -R for randmoize.
 Probably fink or macports already has a better version of `sort` we can use (which is probably installed on any system with mplayer-x).

+## Disclaimer

+If you are not satisfied, please let me know how I can help.
+My goal is to provide a useful script that is simple and easy to use.
+However, I code this script for myself and I share it for goodwill.
+Whatever happens, happens, and it is not my fault.

+There are no restrictions to the use of `mplall`, although ideally I like to be notified or credited.

+Please see the licence for more details.